combatmaestro/coming-soon-new/README.md

 ## 🧠 Philosophy

-Heena Sharma is designed with simplicity and elegance in mind.
+Revelist is designed with simplicity and elegance in mind.
 The goal is to provide a template that is not only visually appealing but also easy to use and customize.
 The template follows best practices in web design, ensuring fast loading times, cross-browser compatibility, and accessibility.